ChisomOnwumere/ChisomOnwumere/README.md

 - 💬 Ask me about Data
 - 📫 How to reach me: https://www.linkedin.com/in/chisom-onwumere/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: In my free time, I enjoy hiking and exploring the great outdoors.
+- ⚡ Fun fact: In my free time, I enjoy football, basketball, music, hiking and exploring the great outdoors.
 There's something very refreshing about getting away from the screen and immersing myself in nature.
 It helps me clear my mind and come back to my data analysis work with renewed energy and creativity.

 <!---